huspacy/huspacy-eval-resources/README.md

-# HuSpaCy Evaluation Resources
+# HuSpaCy Resources

-This repository contains scripts and resources for debugging and evaluating HuSpaCy's models.
+This repository contains scripts and resources for training, debugging and evaluating HuSpaCy's models.